-I love going places with my teenagers!
+I love going to places with my teenagers!
 They make things so fun!!

 While my daughter and I chickened out on this one, Robert did not.
 He went right on up with a friend he met and they rode together.

 If you want to be sure of a shady place to rest throughout the day, you can rent a cabana.
-If I were staying the entire day, or had a large group with me, the cabana would be the way to go!
+If I were staying the entire day or had a large group, the cabana would be the way to go!
 They even have flat screen televisions in those cabanas!

 White Water also hosts a bunch of fun events throughout the summer, like Night Water, Dive-In Movies, and Red, White and BOOM Fireworks.
 You can see their special event calendar here.